 The Wheels have recently added two extremely exciting new members to the fold.
 Joining his former bandmate John, New Bohemians bassist, Brad Houser, brings muscle, chops and (oh by the way) horns to the section.
-And from the magnificent 7 Walkers, the Willie Nelson family, and many others, comes super keyboardist, trombone and harp player, Matt Hubbard.
+And from the magnificent 7 Walkers, the Willie Nelson family, and now including the New Bohemians, comes super keyboardist, trombone and harp player, Matt Hubbard.
 Greezy Wheels, always at the center of musical adventure, have found yet another amazing nexus for exploration.

 The Wheels were one of the first Austin acts ever signed to a major label (London), and they continue to release CD’s on their own label, MaHatMa Records.
 Their release in 2011, ‘Gone Greezy,’ had the highest debut of the week in Americana radio and remained on the Americana charts all summer.
 Margaret Moser, the immensely influential music writer of the Austin Chronicle, placed ‘Gone Greezy’ in her Top Ten Best Albums of the Year in 2011, as did many folks across the country.

-The band’s next record, ‘Kitty Cat Jesus,’ is scheduled for a June, 2013 release.
-Two cuts from the album, ‘I Cry Myself To Sleep’ and ‘I’ll Get Away With It,’ have already gotten plenty of airplay on Austin radio.
-The album promises to be among the most controversial and provocative of the Wheels’ controversial and provocative career.
+The band’s next record, ‘Kitty Cat Jesus,’ hit in 2013.
+Two cuts from the album, ‘I Cry Myself To Sleep’ and ‘I’ll Get Away With It,’ pulled plenty of airplay on Austin radio.

 As the unofficial Armadillo World Headquarters House Band in the 70’s, Greezy Wheels opened or headlined first Austin gigs for the Flying Burrito Brothers, Willie Nelson, Bruce Springsteen, Jerry Lee Lewis, Asleep At The Wheel co-headlined), Willis Alan Ramsey (headlined), Alvin Crow (headlined); and dozens of others.
 A legend in her own right, Sweet Mary participated in some of the wildest jam sessions in the history of the Armadillo, with such as Jean Luc Ponty, Frank Zappa, Jerry Garcia, Leon Russell, Doug Sahm and dozens of others.